-You will see photographs of early river crossings, paddlesteamers and early transport including teamsters, railway etc. along with early settlers from the area.
+We have on display photographs of early river crossings, paddlesteamers, and the railways, along with buildings, streetscapes and early settlers from the area.

 Information and photos of floods and other interesting events.

-Our outdoor area has stationary engines, horse drawn transport equipment and other items relating to forestry, farming and life on the land.
+Our outdoor area has stationary engines, horse drawn transport, saddlery, blacksmithing equipment, and other items relating to forestry, farming, and life on the land.

 Historical Society Museum opens latest look